dim2k2006/microfrontend-react-app/README.md

 ### Build system

-To effectively implement the above principles, I used very powerful build tool called NX https://github.com/nrwl/nx.
+To effectively implement the above principles, I used a very powerful build tool called NX https://github.com/nrwl/nx.

 With NX, we can easily create a monorepo with multiple applications and libraries.
 It allows us to share code between applications and libraries, and to build, test, and deploy them in a very efficient way.

-NX also provides use with very useful eslint rule called *enforce-module-boundaries* that allows us to define the rules for the dependencies between the applications and libraries to be able to follow the clean architecture principles.
+NX also provides us with a very useful eslint rule called *enforce-module-boundaries* that allows us to define the rules for the dependencies between the applications and libraries to be able to follow the clean architecture principles.

-Finally, NX has out of the box tools for building microfrontends using webpack module federation plugin.
+Finally, NX has out-of-the-box tools for building microfrontends using webpack module federation plugin.

 ## Further improvements